Yuhan2107/CSC120-A4/rubric.md

 ### Level 1 (4 pts)

-_____ 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications
+___yes__ 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications

-_____ 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level
+___yes__ 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level

 _____ 1 pt: The `Engine` class has a functional constructor